 Yet without a clear scope of work, or ‘brief’, you’ll end up going down blind alleys and cul de sacs, repeating or revising work and wasting time and budget.

-A scope of work or ‘brief’ not only encompasses your website objectives but should include the target audience profile, a review of competitor sites, desired structure and navigation, design and function specifications and of course the project budget and timeframe.
+A project brief not only encompasses your website objectives but should include the target audience profile, a review of competitor sites, desired structure and navigation, design and function specifications and of course, the project budget and timeframe.

 Mistake #5: Leaving content until the last minute

-Many people work on the visual aspects of their website at the expense of content, which is often left until late in the project and then has to fit into an already defined structure.
+Many people work on the visual aspects of their website at the expense of quality content creation, which is often left until late in the project and then has to fit into an already defined structure.